Boehringer Veterinary Scholar Program (BIVSP)

 Faculty members interested and willing to serve as mentors for this program have prepared a brief description of their research interests, which are posted on this site in early January.
 Veterinary students at Oregon State University, academic institutions around the country and partner schools in France and the Netherlands have a chance to review these descriptions and contact potential mentors working in an area of mutual research interest.
 A mentor must agree to provide a supportive and learning atmosphere with consistent supervision and direction given to the student.
 Each student must commit to working full-time on the research project including attending all laboratory and program meetings.
 Students contacting possible faculty mentors should make sure that the mentor will be in town for the majority of the summer research period and will arrange for supervision during any absences.

 The potential faculty mentor and scholars will meet as soon as possible.
 Faculty mentors will provide a brief introduction to their research interests at this meeting.
 Scholars write a two page research application under the guidance of the faculty mentor to be submitted to the Program Director.
 Submission will be reviewed and ranked by an ad hoc committee.
 Veterinary students with advanced degrees (M.S. or PhD) will not be eligible for the program.
 Students who have already participated in a College-funded summer research program will also not be eligible for this program.
-Applications will be due January 31, 2014, midnight.
-Those accepted for the program will be announced by February 14, 2014.
-Link to application form (print and complete).
+Applications will be due January 30, 2018, midnight.

 Applications will be ranked based on the independence of the project (pre-existing projects will not be approved), likelihood of successful completion in the time frame available, relevance to a significant veterinary problem and quality of hypothesis, objectives and description of methods.